pangenome/odgi/docs/rst/commands/odgi_extract.rst

   very complex graphs.

 | **-p, --paths-to-extract**\ =\ *FILE*
-| List of paths to consider in the extraction.
+| List of paths to keep in the extracted graph.
 The *FILE* must contain one
   path name per line and a subset of all paths can be specified.

 | **-R, --lace-paths**\ =\ *FILE*